 I am committed to creating more diverse and inclusive spaces in games.
 I currently serve on the board of directors of the Queerness and Games Conference.
 In my free time I organize inclusive and radical game jams.

 I believe that by changing the ways we build worlds, we can make those worlds more inclusive, vivid and resonant.
-This drives my work as a narrative designer and as a researcher working on my PhD in media studies at the University of Chicago.
+This drives my work as a narrative designer and as a researcher working on my PhD in media studies at the University of Chicago, focusing on worldbuilding.
 As a nonbinary transgender person, my perspective inspires my goal to make games that reflect marginalized people.

 If you want to hear more of my thoughts on worldbuilding,